 Write a letter to the editor of the London Free Press at P.O.
-Box 2280, London, Ontario, N6A 4G1.
+Box 2280, London, Ontario N6A 4G1.
 Outline your objections and concerns.

-Send me the post-paid (no stamp necessary) post card in this brochure if you wish to be informed of meetings in the future on the PAN-AM bid, or if you wish to volunteer support (some options on card) or if you just want to say you agree.

-This brochure cost me \$900 to print 15,000.
-If you appreciated having it arrive at your door, you could send a small donation to help defray some of the costs. \$5 or \$10 would be a great help, and if our campaign is successful, it's the only expense you'll have to incur for the 1991 Pan-Am Games.
+Send me the post-paid (no stamp necessary) card in this brochure if you wish to be informed of meetings, new information, the many other taxpayer-paid disasters in other cities, or if you wish to volunteer support (see options on card) or if you simply want to register your agreement and support.
+All respondents will receive free subscriptions to the No-Tax for Pan-Am Newsletter.
+This campaign to make the Pan-Am Games self-supporting has already cost me over \$6,000.
+It costs \$900 alone just to print 15,000 of these brochures.
+If you appreciated having it arrive at your door, you could send a small donation to help defray some of the costs. \$5 or \$10 would be a great help, and if our campaign is successful, it's the only expense you'll ever have to incur for the 1991 Pan-Am Games.